How to Improve Working Capital

 Below are some additional factors that affect how much working capital you have:

-4. Long Customer Payment Cycle: If your business runs on longer payment terms, such as Net 30 or Net 60, you’ll likely find yourself with less working capital.
+- Long Customer Payment Cycle: If your business runs on longer payment terms, such as net 30 or net 60, you’ll likely find yourself with less working capital.

 1. Send Invoices Quicker

 Sometimes your commitment to providing clients with top-notch value can result in performing your back-office work slowly, including the time it takes for you to send out invoices.
-This can hurt your business as you lengthen the time your money is out the door and preventing customers from sending payment.
+This can hurt your business as it prolongs payment.
 Sending your invoices quickly ensures your clients receive their bills sooner and gives them time to pay speedily, creating positive cash flow and improving your access to working capital.

 As a business owner, you have many responsibilities, so it is easy to forget about outstanding invoices and past due accounts.
 In fact, Chaser found that 87% of businesses get paid late, which can result in slower cash flow and less working capital.